Videos

 Technology Visions

 Early video art was characterized by experimentation with the possibilities of the new technology.
-Artists used video technology to extract, collage, and manipulate images to create a new visual language.

 Read Essay